BallAerospace/COSMOS/_docs/system_class.md

 [System.commands](https://github.com/BallAerospace/COSMOS/blob/master/lib/cosmos/packets/commands.rb) provides access to all the command definitions in the COSMOS system.
 The primary developer access methods are:

 1. ```System.commands.target_names``` - Returns an array of strings containing the target names
 1. ```System.commands.all``` - Returns a hash keyed by the target name with a hash of Packets as the value.
-The second hash is indentical to what is returned by System.commands.packet("TARGET").
+The second hash is indentical to what is returned by System.commands.packets("TARGET").
 2. ```System.commands.packets("TARGET")``` - Returns a Hash keyed by the packet name with the Packet instance as the value
 3. ```System.commands.packet("TARGET", "PACKET")``` - Returns the given Packet instance
 4. ```System.commands.identify(data)``` - Identify a raw buffer of data as a Packet and return the Packet instance.